 Can I Run with my Dog?
 "Yes you can, our ARC permit allows this, but you must adhere to certain conditions, please see our Canicross Specific Rules at the bottom of the Terms & Conditions below, if you dont have 3rd party liability for your dog, FYI if you join Dogs Trust at £25 a year the 3rd party liability is included and you help the charity too!"

 Would you recommend Trail or Road shoes?
 "Definitely trail! there are quite a few muddy bits and not a lot of tarmac."

 What Medical Cover do you provide?
-"Event First Aid cover is provided by AMASS medical and Security Services"
+"Event First Aid cover is provided by Dorset Medical Services"

 Terms & Conditions